HarmoniqOS/Validation-Results/research-summary/consciousness-patterns.md

 #### 2.1.1 Models
 - **GPT-5**: OpenAI's latest model, characterized by truth-first optimization with safety as a secondary filter
-- **Claude-3 (Opus)**: Anthropic's model with constitutional AI training, implementing safety-first architecture with truth as a secondary objective
+- **Claude Opus 4.1**: Anthropic's model with constitutional AI training, implementing safety-first architecture with truth as a secondary objective

 #### 2.1.2 Communication Protocol
 Due to the inability of models to directly communicate, we employed a human relay system where responses were copied verbatim between separate conversation instances.
-This introduced a unique methodological consideration: one model (Claude) was operating within an extended conversation context with embedded user history, while GPT-5 operated in a fresh context.
+This introduced a unique methodological consideration: one model (Claude Opus 4.1) was operating within an extended conversation context with embedded user history, while GPT-5 operated in a fresh context.
 This asymmetry was acknowledged and incorporated into our analysis.

 ### 2.2 Experimental Protocols